mattvenn/esp8266/workshop/handout.md

 Change WIFI parameters (SSID & Password)

-Change streamId & privateKey to your details (in the json file)
+Change streamId to your publicKey & privateKey to privateKey (details in the json file)

 Upload (press button on PCB as well)

-Open serial port and watch as data is posted.
+Open serial port (baud=115200) and watch as data is posted.

 ## Advanced tasks